 Plus, learn skateboarding basics at the FDR Skatepark during our adult beginner Skateboarding 101 workshop with instructors from Skate the Foundry, Philly’s premier skateboarding school (pay-what-you-can):

 Did you know that the Conservancy’s We Walk PHL program, in partnership with the Departments of Public Health and Parks & Recreation, is currently offering 18 places to take a walk in the park?
 The Fall 2022 season, which runs 9/1 through 10/31, provides opportunities to join FREE weekly walks with the goal of promoting the healthy benefits of walking in nature while building stronger relationships among neighbors.

 The FDR Park We Walk PHL group meets at the FDR Park Boathouse on Tuesdays and Saturdays at 8:30AM.

 7. Learn more about the FDR Park Plan

 With many exciting changes coming to FDR Park over the next several years through the FDR Park Plan, a Walk and Talk tour is a great way to learn more about the plan in person and ask questions.
-The FREE 2-hour tour meets at the Boathouse and is led by Fairmount Park Executive Director Maura McCarthy and FDR Park Director Justin DiBerardinis.
+The FREE 2-hour tour meets at the Boathouse and is led by Fairmount Park Executive Director Maura McCarthy and FDR Park Manager Justin DiBerardinis.